 Vietnamese coffee tends to be crafted to be brewed either hot or cold.
 It’s part of the cultural experience that sets it apart from other options.
 As you may have noticed from our list, almost all of the choices featured above can easily be brewed hot or cold.

 Instant or Traditional?

 However, there are trade-offs.
 For one thing, instant coffee is usually not nearly as flavorful or fragrant as a traditional drip-brew.
 It also isn’t usually very full-bodied.
-You can still get a decent cup, but it won’t be the same experience.
+You can still get a decent cup, but it won’t be quite the same experience.